Synaptic Classification via Spike-Triggered Extrapolation: Spike-Triggered Sampling Scheme

 \end{itemize} \end{itemize} \end{enumerate}

 The sequence $(\sigma^{j \to i}_k)_{k \ge 1}$ consists of stopping times with respect to the filtration $(\mathcal{F}_t)_{t \ge 0}$.
-Crucially, by choosing each trigger to coincide with a spike of the target neuron $i$, the membrane potential $u_i(t)$ is reset at the start of each trial.
-This local reset mechanism ensures that trials are decoupled, providing the probabilistic foundation required to apply concentration inequalities for the Spike-Triggered Estimator.
+By construction, each trigger coincides with a spike of neuron $i$, ensuring the potential $u_i(t)$ is reset at the start of each trial.
+This decoupling provides the basis for applying concentration inequalities to the Spike-Triggered Classifier.